2Aneeb/countries-dashboard/README.md

 The following **optional** features are implemented:

-- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
+- [X] The site's customized dashboard contains more content that explains what is interesting about the data
 - [ ] The site allows users to toggle between different data visualizations

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough